Automation Case Studies

 Mike Hitchins • Program Lead at RMG

 Meanwhile, customer experience agents were using a range of archaic systems.
-“They were hard to navigate and took time to use,” says Hitchins' colleague, Phoebe Woods, a Business Analyst at RMG.
-“This limited the ability of employees to provide a great experience for customers,” she adds.
+“They were hard to navigate and took time to use,” said Hitchins' colleague, Phoebe Woods, a Business Analyst at RMG.
+“This limited the ability of employees to provide a great experience for customers,” she added.
 Software robots were introduced, named SamYax and YaxMan after a much-loved colleague, Sam Yaxley, who sadly passed away.

 Customer service staff have been impressed with the pair of robots.
 Jan Thompson, Head of Non-Account Improvement, said, “SamYax not only enables us to focus our advisors on having great conversations with our customers but also helps our less experienced people develop in their roles and achieve our goal of having a multi-skilled workforce.”

-In the finance department, robots were used to improve the handling of accounts.
+In the Finance department, robots were used to improve the handling of accounts.
 “RMG has a huge number of customers—many very small.
-If one of them doesn’t pay on time, their account needs to be suspended,” continues Hitchins.
+If one of them doesn’t pay on time, their account needs to be suspended,” continued Hitchins.
 “Once their payment is received, the account must be reinstated.
 Doing this manually took herculean effort and led to some accounts not being suspended or reinstated on time.
 The result was the loss of revenue.”
-Robots now manage this process in real-time, protecting revenue.
+Robots now manage this process in real time, protecting revenue.